Floating Points: Career

 On 26 March 2021, Shepherd released a collaborative album with Pharoah Sanders and the London Symphony Orchestra, entitled Promises.
 It was nominated for the Mercury Prize 2021 and reached #6 in the Official UK Albums Chart and #1 in the Official UK Vinyl Albums Chart.
 The album was released on New York label Luaka Bop.
 Sanders was impressed by Elaenia and befriended Shepherd, who was 40 years younger than him.
 Sanders proposed that they produce a collaborative album.
 Shepherd composed the music and played both electronic and non-electronic instruments.

 After Sanders' death in 2022, Shepherd put together a one-time live performance of the album at the Hollywood Bowl, conducted by Miguel Atwood-Ferguson with an ensemble cast including Sam Shepherd, Kieran Hebden, Dan Snaith, Shabaka Hutchings, Kara Lis Coverdale, Hinako Omori.
 The Independent reviewed the performance, calling it "A near perfect body of music paired with a beautiful tribute" and gave it 4/5 stars.

 In 2022, Shepherd released the singles "Vocoder", "Grammar", "Promises", and "Someone Close".
 In 2023, Shepherd released "Birth4000".

 He collaborated as a producer for Japanese American singer-songwriter Hikaru Utada's album Bad Mode, working on the songs "Bad Mode", "Kibunja Naino (Not In The Mood)" and "Somewhere Near Marseilles".

 Shepherd composed an original score for Mere Mortals for the San Francisco Ballet which premiered on 26 January 2024.
 The ballet, featuring choreography from Aszure Barton, contextualised the ancient parable of Pandora's box in AI.
 Shepherd worked with long-time creative collaborators Hamill Industries.
 The initial run of shows sold out.
 A second run was planned for April 2024.
+The score is scheduled to release as a studio album in August 2026.

 He took over the 6 Music Artist in Residence radio slot on July 15, 2024.

 Shepherd, along with Kamasi Washington and Bonobo, composed music for the 2025 Japanese anime television series Lazarus, directed by Shinichirō Watanabe.
+In June 2026, all three collectively won "Best Original Score for Animation" at the Music Awards Japan for their work on the soundtrack.